chchiou/markrov-text-generator/README.md

-You can use Markov Chains to generate random text which looks like it's been either translated back and forth trough babelfish (first order), or it is the result of rearranging the lines of a book (higher orders).
+You can use Markov Chains to generate random text which looks like it's been either translated back and forth trough babelfish (first order), or composed by rearranging the lines of a newspaper (higher orders).

 Read more about Markov Chains: http://en.wikipedia.org/wiki/Markov_chain